Hiring Digital Marketers Amidst The Growing Employment Opportunities For A Remote Workforce

 Sales Tips For Bootstrapping a Development Startup

 Software developers often think about starting a business of their own.
 There are freelance and remote working opportunities, the job requires understanding business models, and the pay is great.
 Of course, the tricky question is - how to land repetitive customers?
 4 Strategies For Bootstrapping Without A Sales Background [caption id="attachment_13303" align="aligncenter" width="650"] Checklist from https://articles.bplans.com/business-startup-checklist/[/caption] Sales skills are paramount for founders.
 Founders are the best salespeople in a business over the first years.
 They are passionate enough to work crazy hours for minimal pay for years, living and breathing their own business.
-Not everyone is born a salesman though… Continue Reading
+Founders know every aspect of their business… Continue Reading

 Internet Marketing For Startups – Outsourcing vs. Building Teams